Concerns over Chinese involvement in 5G wireless networks: Portugal

+This decision also excludes Indian, Russian, African or Latin American companies.

 Romania

 In November 2020, Romania's prime minister Ludovic Orban stated that Huawei "does not meet [security] conditions" to be part of building 5G networks in the country.
 The remarks come after Romanian Prime Minister Ludovic Orban said Huawei "does not meet conditions" to be part of 5G networks in the country.
 "With respect to 5G, [China] cannot be our partner," Orban told media in an interview published on 1 November.

+Despite this, in 2023, Romania authorised Lenovo, a Hong Kong-domiciled company, to participate in the country's 5G network.

 In February 2021, the Government of Romania approved a memorandum to limit the companies from non-EU countries that have no trade agreements with Romania or the European Union from participating in public tenders.
-In March 2021, prime minister Florin Citu announced that Romania's Government will evaluate an ordinance that will exclude companies from non-EU countries that do not have trade agreements with the European Union, including China, from participating in infrastructure projects in Romania.
+In March 2021, prime minister Florin Cîțu announced that Romania's Government will evaluate an ordinance that will exclude companies from non-EU countries that do not have trade agreements with the European Union, including China, from participating in infrastructure projects in Romania.